 “Me asusta, pero me gusta,” is a popular Spanish saying that may fit the occasion.
 Translated, it means, “It scares me, but I like it.”

-Each year during the Day of the Dead Festival, Xcaret showcases the cuisine and traditions of a different Mexican state.
+Each year during the Xcaret Day of the Dead Festival, the park showcases the cuisine and traditions of a different Mexican state.
 The year we attended the state of Puebla was recognized.

 An imposing wood-burning brick stove was the centerpiece of the active cooking area, encircled by individual booths of purveyors presenting their local delicacies.